SalomePlatform/adao/doc/en/ref_algorithm_NonLinearLeastSquares.rst

 *Tips for this algorithm:*

-    As the *"BackgroundError"* command is required for ALL the calculation algorithms in the interface, you have to provide a value, even if this command is not required for this algorithm, and will not be used.
+    As the *"BackgroundError"* command is required for ALL the calculation algorithms in the graphical interface ADAO EFICAS, you have to provide a value, even if this command is not required for this algorithm, and will not be used.
 The simplest way is to give "1" as a STRING.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo04.rst